michaelwicks/Candidacy/OUTLINE.md

 **1.2 Theory of Aeroacoustics**

+Lighthill analogy (acoustic radiation)

+volume only

-Lighthill analogy (acoustic radiation): volume only acoustic power = quadrupole source w/ no flow turbulence generates quadrupole source (turbulent jet)
+acoustic power = quadrupole source w/ no flow turbulence generates quadrupole source (turbulent jet).
+Turbulence emits quadrupole sources in random orientations

-+ solid boundary
+ w/ solid boundary

 acoustic power = dipole source w/ no flow acoustic power = monopole source w/ no flow

+Note: quadrupole is more 'efficient' acoustic source but due to directivity (lobes) acoustic waves do not propogate well to the observer compared to dipole and monopole sources

 **1.3 landing gear**